 The Souvlaki Shops

 The Souvlaki shops in Athens need no introduction.
 They’re Greece’s answer to a kebab, but far more tasty and fresh.
 Succulent grilled meat is served up with salad in a warm toasted pitta.
 Perfect for on the go, incredibly cheap (about 3 euros) and utterly delicious.
 The shops stay open late so if you’re need of a late night snack this is where to go.
+I could write a separate blog post about all the foodie reasons to visit Athens too!

 The Al Fresco Culture